SFMVideos/SFM/README.md

 4. Press Commit Uncommited Changes.
 5. Press Sync and wait for it to finish. *(The time depends on how many things you've changed.)*

-4. What Software Will Staff Members Need?
+FAQ #4: What Software Will Staff Members Need?
 -----------------------------
 1. Source Filmmaker *(http://www.sourcefilmmaker.com)*
 2. GitHub for Windows *(https://windows.github.com)*

-5. How Can I Join the Team?
+FAQ #5 How Can I Join the Team?
 ---------------------------
 You can join the team by emailing us an application. *(Iosnowore@gmail.com)*

-6. How Can Non-Staff Members Help?
+FAQ #6 How Can Non-Staff Members Help?
 ----------------------------------
 1. Report bugs.
 2. Add custom audio and mobile files.
 3. Work on fixing bugs in the issues section.

-4. What Are the Different Types of Branches and What Do They Mean?
+FAQ #7: What Are the Different Types of Branches and What Do They Mean?
 ------------------------------------------------------------------
 [SFM] Videos has 2 branches.
 One branch is the master one that has the most updated stuff on it.
 The other is release, this is where there will be no bugs or anything wrong with the video.

-8. When Will The First Video Be Finished?
+FAQ #8: When Will The First Video Be Finished?
 -----------------------------------------
 Hopefully sometime by November of 2014.

-9. What Staff Member Positions Are Open?
+FAQ #9: What Staff Member Positions Are Open?
 ----------------------------------------
 ### [Project Developer]
 The job of a Project Developer is to develop the actual video.